six-tech/Six.CursorRules/src/dotnet/csharp/csharp-coding-style.md

 ## 1. Overview & General Principles

 ### Core Philosophy

 C# code should be written to maximize readability, maintainability, and correctness while minimizing complexity and coupling.
-Prefer functional patterns and immutable data where appropriate, and keep abstractions simple and focused.
+Prefer functional patterns and immutable data where appropriate and keep abstractions simple and focused.

 ### Requirements

 **- NEVER: Place sensitive information in the generated code (e.g. passwords, API keys, personal information, etc.)**

 - Write clear, self-documenting code
 - Keep abstractions simple and focused
 - Minimize dependencies and coupling